KHerashchenko/Bag-of-Words-Meets-Bags-of-Popcorn/README.md

 This is my second try in Kaggle competitions.
 The aim of the competition is to create model for sentiment analysis of movie reviews.
 Link: https://www.kaggle.com/c/word2vec-nlp-tutorial

 In this project I am comparing SVM, NaiveBayes, RandomForest, KNN and LogReg for NLP.
+This submission scored 0.82464 on test data.
+You can take required data on Kaggle.